apostrophecms/blog/README.md

 ### Filtering by year, month, and day

-The default field `releaseDate` sets the date of the blog article.
-By default, only past articles are displayed to the user.
+The default field `releaseDate` sets the release date of the blog post.
+By default, only articles released in the past are displayed to the user.
 In the Apostrophe UI, all articles are shown to the editors and admin.

 The blog page module, `@apostrophecms/blog-page`, provides query filters to refine blog results by year, month, and day.
-These are primarily used for index page filters (see the `filters.html` file), but can also be used in REST API requests and server-side queries. blogs that span multiple consecutive days are included in results if the query is at least partially included in their date span.
+These are primarily used for index page filters (see the `filters.html` file), but can also be used in REST API requests and server-side queries.

 | Filter Name | Description          | Expected Format |
 | ----------- | -------------------- | --------------- |